-ANP 121 CULTURAL ANTHROPOLOGY3(3-0) Normally Offered: F, SP Introduces the comparative study of human adaptations.
-Cultural patterns ranging from band to modern nations are considered.
-Emphasis is given to the dynamic nature of culture by using the record of prehistory, history and contemporary societies.
-ANP 229 ANTHROPOLOGY OF THE NORTH AMERICAN INDIAN3(3-0) Normally Offered: SP (even years) This survey course covers culture areas and culture types, one representative Native American group from each culture area at the time of contact, the current status of each representative group, Pan-Indian Cultural Tracks, and current Native American issues.
-ANP 239 RELIGIONS OF THE WORLD3(3-0) Normally Offered: F (odd years) Introduces the major religions of the world on a comparative basis.
+ANP 121 CULTURAL ANTHROPOLOGY 1 ANP 229 ANTHROPOLOGY OF THE NORTH AMERICAN INDIAN I ANP 239 RELIGIONS OF THE WORLD Normally Offered: F (odd years) Introduces the major religions of the world on a comparative basis.
 Original sacred documents will be read and underlying cultural assumptions studied.
 Objective is to develop an appreciation for the wide variety of religious experience and organization that exists in the world today.
-Student will come into contact with a wide variety of traditions ranging from the indigenous religious traditions of the United States to those of Buddhism, Hinduism and the world of Islam.
-ANP 240 ARCHAEOLOGY3(.5-3.5) Normally Offered: SU Introduction to field and laboratory archaeology methods.
-Students will participate in field survey and site excavation in the Alpena area.
+Student will come into contact with a wide variety of traditions ranging from the indigenous religious traditions of the United States to those of Buddhism, Hinduism and the world of Islam. - excavation in the Alpena area.
 Excavation control, photography, and recording is emphasized.
 Artifact analysis and cataloging done when weather limits field activity.

+ANP 257

-ANP 257 UNDERWATER ARCHAEOLOGY3(3-0) Normally Offered: On Demand This course will provide students with an introduction to theory, method, technologies, and practice in underwater archaeology, with a focus on prehistoric and historical sites, worldwide and in the Great Lakes, inland lakes, and streams of the State of Michigan.
+This course will provide students with an introduction to theory, method, technologies, and practice in underwater archaeology, with a focus on prehistoric and historical sites, worldwide and in the Great Lakes, inland lakes, and streams of the State of Michigan.
 Course content will draw primarily from anthropology and the applied social or behavioral sciences.

 Prerequisite: ANP 121 or permission of instructor.

-APPRENTICE - ELECTRICAL APP 100E ELECTRICAL STUDIES FOR TRADES APP 102E RESIDENTIAL WIRING & BLUEPRINT READING
+APPRENTICE -- ELECTRICAL